Enhancing Inverse Problem Solutions with Accurate Surrogate Simulators and Promising Candidates: In-depth review of neural adjoint method

 In general, the surrogate simulator $\hat{f}_s$ is not a perfect approximation of the ground-truth simulator $f$ for solving the forward problem in the NA method.
 One question arises: \textit{How does the approximation accuracy of the surrogate simulator $\hat{f}_s$ affect the solution quality of the inverse problem?} To answer this question, we prepared surrogate simulators with three levels of accuracy and investigated the relationship between the error predicted by the surrogate simulator $\hat{f}_s$ of the solution ($\mathrm{L}_{\mathrm{FW loss}}$) and the resimulation error of the ground-truth simulator $f$ ($\mathrm{L}_{\mathrm{resim}})$.
 The resimulation error $\mathrm{L}_{\mathrm{resim}}$ is expressed as follows:

+As shown in Fig.~\ref{fgr:acc_vs_inv}, we solved the inverse problem for the Stack task\cite{chen2019smart} using three surrogate simulators with different accuracies: \textit{base}, \textit{medium}, and \textit{large}.
+These models are all composed of residual blocks\cite{he2016deep}.
+While they share the same architectural components, they differ in terms of network depth and width.
+It is noteworthy that we employ a different structure from Ren \textit{et al.}\cite{ren2022inverse} to appropriately scale the surrogate simulator.
+For a comprehensive understanding of their configurations, please refer to Section \ref{surrogate_simulator_explain}.

+The Stack task focuses on optimizing the geometry $x$ of a multilayer stack consisting of alternating graphene and Si3N4 dielectric layers to yield a target absorption spectrum $y$.
+Here, $x$ represents a 5-dimensional input, while $y$ corresponds to a 256-dimensional output.
+Comprehensive details about this task are elucidated in Table~\ref{tbl:dataset} and Section \ref{dataset}.

-As shown in Fig.~\ref{fgr:acc_vs_inv}, we solved the inverse problem for the Stack task using three surrogate simulators with different accuracies: \textit{base}, \textit{medium}, and \textit{large}.
-The proportional relationship between the losses of the surrogate simulators ($\mathrm{L}_{\mathrm{FW loss}}$) and the resimulation error ($\mathrm{L}_{\mathrm{resim}}$) breaks down around the validation loss of each surrogate simulator, indicating an upper bound on the solution quality (lower bound on the resimulation error $\mathrm{L}_{\mathrm{resim}}$) of the inverse problem.
+As shown in Fig.~\ref{fgr:acc_vs_inv}, the proportional relationship between the losses of the surrogate simulators ($\mathrm{L}_{\mathrm{FW loss}}$) and the resimulation error ($\mathrm{L}_{\mathrm{resim}}$) breaks down around the validation loss of each surrogate simulator, indicating an upper bound on the solution quality (lower bound on the resimulation error $\mathrm{L}_{\mathrm{resim}}$) of the inverse problem.
 In other words, inverse-problem methods using surrogate simulators, such as the NA method, require a highly accurate surrogate simulator to improve the solution quality.
 This is discussed in more detail in Section 4.2.